crosschain-alliance/lukso-tokenbridge/README.md

 **Off chain**

-1. ZK light client will update the header from Ethereum periodically on LUKSO.
+1. ZK light client will update the header from Ethereum periodically on LUKSO. [code](https://github.com/crosschain-alliance/sp1-helios)
-1. Zk Light Client will listen to the `MessageDispatched` event from Yaho, generate proof, and verify on the adapter contract.
+1. Zk light Client prover will listen to the `MessageDispatched` event from Yaho, generate proof, and verify on the adapter contract. [code](https://github.com/crosschain-alliance/hashi-adapter-prover)
 1. Hashi [executor](https://github.com/gnosis/hashi/tree/feat/v0.2.0/packages/executor) (managed by CCIA team) will listen to event from each Hashi adapter contracts and call Yaru.executeMessages.
-This step will check whether the Hashi adapters agree on a specify message id (a threshold number of hash is stored), and set the message Id to verified status.
+This step will check whether the Hashi adapters agree on a specific message id (a threshold number of the same hash is stored), and set the message as approved.
 1. [Validator](https://docs.hyperlane.xyz/docs/protocol/agents/validators) (run by Hyperlane & LUKSO team) will sign the Merkle root when new dispatches happen in Mailbox.
 1. [Hyperlane relayer](https://docs.hyperlane.xyz/docs/protocol/agents/relayer) (run by Hyperlane team) relays the message by calling Mailbox.process().